Public Policy Fellow (Singapore)

 Twitter is a world-wide communications platform that is changing how people interact and communicate at home and at work.
 The Twitter @Policy team focuses on public policy issues posed by the continuing spread of digital technology and web-based communications services around the world.
 These issues range from freedom of expression, online safety, intellectual property, copyright, privacy, and Internet freedom.
 The @Policy team also manages and directs Twitter’s corporate social responsibility work in the markets we serve.
 Our #TwitterforGood efforts involve working directly with NGOs active in the areas of digital inclusion, freedom of expression, online safety and security, women and minorities in tech, emergency services/disaster recovery, and countering violent extremism.

-We’re looking for a paid Public Policy Fellow to join the regional @Policy team for a 6-month internship in our Singapore office.
+We’re looking for a paid Public Policy Fellow to join the regional @Policy team for a 6-month full-time internship in our Singapore office.
 As a Twitter Public Policy Fellow you will assist in the development of public policy solutions to pressing high technology issues that affect Twitter and our users in Asia.

 - Monitor public policy issues of importance to Twitter in Asian markets as needed;